tlevine/conferences/strata-2014-csv/abstract.md

 tools for building and scaling systems for realtime data analysis with data music videos and data gastronomification.

-We'll discuss the theory behind these two data analysis methods, and then we'll present case studies on how our tools are used in in marketing and data journalism to enable business analytics, instill a data-driven culture and
+We'll discuss the theory behind these two data analysis methods, and then we'll present case studies on how our tools are used to enable business analytics and instill a data-driven culture.